caseyrlentz/slackblast/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 Slackblast is a simple application you can get up and running in your Slack environment that will pop up a simple Backblast form for someone to fill out in the Slack App (mobile or desktop or web) when they type /slackblast.
-The advantage of slackblast is that it puts the backblast in a format that is compatible with [PAXminer](https://github.com/F3Nation-Community/PAXminer), which makes it easier to compile stats on users each month.
+The advantage of slackblast is that it puts the backblast in a format that is compatible with [PAXminer](https://github.com/F3Nation-Community/PAXminer), which makes it easier to compile stats on users each month..

 When the user types the /slackblast command and hits send, a window like the one below will pop up: